jsfuentes/Code-Cheatsheet/Bash/general.md

 `du -sh` to see size of dir

+`du -h --max-depth=1 | sort -hr` to see size of dirs/files in folder

 `tail ` get end of file, `tail -f` to open buffer and show end of file updating

 `head` get start of file